Glyndŵr rebellion: Dispute between Owain Glyndŵr and de Grey

-The Welsh revolt, 1400–15
+Welsh revolt, 1400–15

 On 16 September 1400, Owain acted, and was proclaimed Prince of Wales by a small band of followers who included his eldest son, his brothers-in-law, and the Dean of St Asaph.
 This was a revolutionary statement in itself.
 Owain's men quickly spread through north-east Wales.
 On 18 September, the town of Ruthin and De Grey's stronghold of Ruthin Castle were attacked.
 Denbigh, Rhuddlan, Flint, Hawarden, and Holt followed quickly afterward.
 On 22 September the town of Oswestry was badly damaged by Owain's raid.
 By 23 September Owain was moving south, attacking Powis Castle and sacking Welshpool.

 About the same time, the Tudur brothers from Anglesey launched a guerrilla war against the English.
 The Tudors of Penmynydd were a prominent Anglesey family who were closely associated with King Richard II.
 Gwilym ap Tudur and Rhys ap Tudur were both military leaders of a contingent of soldiers raised in 1396 to protect North Wales against any invasion by the French.
 They joined the king in his military expedition to Ireland in 1398.
 When Glyndŵr announced his revolt, Rhys, Gwilym and their third brother, Maredudd ap Tudur, openly swore allegiance; they were Glyndŵr's cousin on their mother's side.

 King Henry IV, on his way back from invading Scotland, turned his army towards Wales.
 By 26 September he was in Shrewsbury ready to invade Wales.
 In a lightning campaign, Henry led his army around North Wales.
 He was harassed constantly by bad weather and the attacks of Welsh guerrillas.
 When he arrived on Anglesey, he harried the island, burning villages and monasteries including the Llanfaes Friary near Bangor, Gwynedd.
 This was the historical burial place of the Tudor family.
 Rhys ap Tudur led an ambush of the king's forces at a place called Rhos Fawr ('the Great Moor').
 After they were engaged, the Englishmen fled back to the safety of Beaumaris Castle.
 By 15 October, Henry was back in Shrewsbury, where he released some prisoners, and two days later at Worcester with little to show for his efforts.